mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 The location of the plugin files.
 If blank, they are stored in the ``./plugins`` directory.
 The path that you set must exist and Mattermost must have write permissions in it.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +-----------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"Directory": "./plugins"`` with string input.                       |